ibm-cloud-architecture/refarch-cloudnative-csmo/doc/EventMgmt/NOI/NOI.md

 ### As a First Responder forward manually an event to an automatic Slack channel:

-In this case the FirstResponder creates automatically a _new_ channel for an individual event.
+In this case the FirstResponder creates automatically a _new_ channel for an individual event and invites subject matter experts and incident owners into the channel to start collaboration.

 1. View the alert in the eventviewer

-2. Right-click on the event to open the context menue.
+2. Right-click on the event to open the context menu.

 3. Select the `Slack->Send to Automatic Channel` entry

-   This will create a new channel with channel name `inc_{serial}_{node}` replaced with the values of the event fields `Serial` and `Node`.
-Example: `inc_8635482_bluecompute-web-app`
+   This will create a new channel with channel name `inc_{serial}_{node}` where the values of the event fields `Serial` and `Node` are replaced with the values from the event.
+Example: `inc_86335482_bluecompute-web-app`

     ![SelectChannelName](NOI_slack_channel_created.png?raw=true)

-5. Select the `Slack->InviteToSlack` on the same event to invite persons to collaborate in the new channel.
+5. Select the `Slack->InviteToSlack` on the same event to invite a person to collaborate in the new channel.

 6. Enter the name of the slack user (yet internal id) into the prompt and click `Run` button to invite.